 - 6. Standards for Safeguarding Information: The Contractor is expected to comply with these standards as outlined in Rider C University of Maine System Standards for Safeguarding Information.
 Should the Contractor fail to comply with the standards and is unable to reasonably cure its noncompliance within 60 days, the University may terminate this agreement.
 The University will be entitled to receive a prorated refund measured from the effective date of the termination. - 7.
-Implementation Plan and Timeline: The Contractor is expected to develop, manage and report the status of the progress on the implementation plan and timeline as outlined in Rider E Implementation Plan and Timeline, of this Agreement. - Service Level Agreement: The Contractor is expected to provide, monitor performance and provide reports of its service delivery commitments to the University as outlined in Rider F - Contractor's Service Level Agreement to Support the University, of this Agreement. - 9.
 Environment Compliance: In the event this Agreement involves the generation, transportation, handling, disposal, and/or other operations or activities in relation to toxic, hazardous, radioactive, or otherwise dangerous gases, vapors, fumes, acids, alkali's, chemicals, wastes or contaminants and/or other substance, material or condition, the Contractor aggress to indemnify save harmless and defend the University from and against all liabilities, claims, damages, forfeitures, suits, and the costs and expenses incident thereto (including costs of defense, settlement and reasonable attorney's fees) which the University may hereafter incur as a result of death or bodily injuries or damage to any property, contamination of or adverse effects of the environment or any violation of state or federal regulations or laws (including without limitation the Resources Conservation and Recovery Act, the Hazardous Material Transportation Act or the Superfund Amendment and Reauthorization Act, as the same now exists or may hereafter be amended) or order based on or arising in whole or in part from the Contractor's performance under this Agreement, provided, however the Contractor shall not indemnify the University for any liabilities, claims, damages, (as set forth above) caused by or arising out of the sole negligence of the University, or arising out of any are of responsibility not attributable to Contractor.

-RIDER A-1 PRICING

-<< INSTRUCTIONS - Details in Exhibit 1 will be inserted here during Agreement negotiations.
-No action needed for Respondent as part of their submission. >>
+Request for P roposal (Non-IT) - Community-based Fisheries & Food Systems Contractors Dated: June 28, 2023 RIDER A-1 PRICING << INSTRUCT IONS - Details in Appendix C will be inserted her e during Agreement negotiations.
+No action needed I for Respondent as part of their submission. >>